Wasserstein Mirror Gradient Flow as the limit of the Sinkhorn Algorithm: Mirror gradient flows: Euclidean and Wasserstein

 \begin{remark} If \cref{asn:solcon} holds for the solution of the PMA $(u_t)_{t\ge 0}$, then the assumptions (i)--(iii) also hold for $(w_t=u_t^*)_{t\ge 0}$, as $\nabla u_t = (\nabla w_t)^{-1}$, and vice versa.
 This is relevant for \cref{lem:dualPMA} below. \end{remark}

 \begin{remark} Sufficient conditions for \cref{asn:solcon} have been studied in the literature under different assumptions on the supports of the probability measures $e^{-f}$ and $e^{-g}$, and the initializer $u_0$ for \eqref{eq:pma}.
-For example, in \cite[Proposition 4.5]{berman2020}, the author shows that if $u_0,f,g$ satisfy \cref{asn:solcon}, (i) and (iii), and $e^{-f}$, $e^{-g}$ are supported on the torus then \cref{asn:solcon} is satisfied. \end{remark}
+For example, in \cite[Proposition 4.5]{berman2020}, that if $u_0$ is four times continuously differentiable, $f$ and $g$ are twice continuously differentiable, and $e^{-f}$, $e^{-g}$ are supported on the torus, then \cref{asn:solcon} is satisfied.
+Similar results have also been established for compact Riemannian manifolds (see \cite[Theorem 1.1]{kim2012parabolic}), and general bounded convex domains (see \cite[Theorem 3.1]{kitagawa2012parabolic}, \cite[Theorem A]{Tang2013}, and \cite[Theorem 1.1]{Abedin2020}.
+A simple case when \cref{asn:solcon} holds for probability measures supported on $\R^d$ is where both $\mu$ and $\nu$ are Gaussian probability densities (see Examples \ref{ex:loc} and \ref{ex:scale}).

+The most critical part of \cref{asn:solcon} is the curvature bound in \eqref{eq:curvbd}.
+When the probability measures are supported on $\R^d$, in a recent paper \cite[Lemma 2.2]{chiarini2024semiconcavity}, the authors show that the Sinkhorn potentials (see \eqref{eq:twostepit}) satisfy the curvature condition \eqref{eq:curvbd}, uniformly for all small enough $\vep$, provided that the Hessians of $f$, $g$ are bounded above and below by positive constants times identity, and both the initial potentials are strongly convex.
+Given the connections between the Sinkhorn potentials and the PMA \eqref{eq:pma} established in \cite[Lemma 4.4]{berman2020}, this suggests that the PMA \eqref{eq:pma} should also satisfy \eqref{eq:curvbd} under the additional log-concavity assumptions.
+A rigorous proof of this is left for future research.